Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 24 September

+Geolocated footage showed Ukrainian advances north of Torske and Zapovidne, and Russian advances in Novoselivka and east Kostyantynivka.

 25 September

 The Ukrainian Air Force claimed to have shot down a Russian Su-34 fighter jet over Zaporizhzhia Oblast.
 The HUR claimed to have carried out a drone strike on Crimea that destroyed two Russian An-26 transport aircraft, a surface surveillance radar system and the MR-10M1 Mys M1 coastal radar station.
 The EuroChem-Belorechensk Mineral Fertilizers plant in Krasnodar Krai was attacked by Ukrainian drones.
 A fire measuring 50 square meters broke out and 140 employees were evacuated.
-The plant is believed to be used in the manufacture of explosives.
+The plant is believed to be used for manufacturing explosives.

 The 14th Regiment of the Unmanned Systems Forces struck three gas distribution stations in Shchastia, Sievierodonetsk and Novopskov, all located in Luhansk Oblast.

-In Nairobi, Kenya the Criminal Investigation Department uncovered a human trafficking syndicate that in return for large payments pretend to offer jobs in Moscow but in reality dupes their victims into joining the Russian Army after which they are sent to the front in Ukraine.
+In Nairobi, Kenya, the Criminal Investigation Department uncovered a human trafficking syndicate that in return for large payments pretend to offer jobs in Moscow but in reality dupes their victims into joining the Russian Army after which they are sent to the front in Ukraine.
 The Kenyan investigation was prompted by reports of Kenyan men being killed, maimed or taken prisoner in Ukraine.
 In addition to making arrests the authorities discovered 21 Kenyan men waiting to travel to Russia.
 Among the arrested was a named Russian who was subsequently deported.